 Cameron Clay was born November 8, 1975, at Bay Area Hospital.
-He lived his entire life in Coos Bay, where his Mom was a school teacher and his Dad was an architect.
-He attended kindergarten and first grade at Kingsview Christian School; then [spent] all the rest of his elementary school years at Blossom Gulch.
-His junior high years were spent at Sunset Junior High, although his eighth-grade year occurred in the shadow of Marshfield, in the old Harding building after fire destroyed Sunset.
+He lived his entire life in Coos Bay, where his mom was a schoolteacher, and his dad was an architect.
+He attended kindergarten and first grade at Kingsview Christian School; then spent the rest of his elementary school years at Blossom Gulch.
+His junior high years were spent at Sunset Junior High, although his eighthgrade year occurred in the shadow of Marshfield, in the old Harding building after a fire destroyed Sunset.

 In 1990, Cameron entered Marshfield High School and began four outstanding years, graduating June 3, 1994, as a valedictorian of his class.
-Throughout his school years, Cameron brought home perfect report cards, earning straight "A" grades - during his elementary school years, when they didn't end up on a transcript, and during the "counting" years of high school.
+Throughout his school years, Cameron brought home perfect report cards, earning straight "A" grades through elementary, junior high, and high school.
 In addition to being a good scholar, Cameron was very active during his school years; during his senior year, he was chosen Boy of the Year, a National Merit Scholar, and editor of the Yearbook, the Mahiscan.